 What to Know About the New Federal Regulations for Energy Efficiency

-The Department of Energy (DOE) frequently implements rules focused on reducing energy consumption and pollution in the United States.
-With the newest 2023 HVAC regulatory changes now in effect, you might wonder if the changes impact new AC units, energy efficiency and the need to replace your current AC system.
-Here are the answers to the most frequently asked questions on this topic.
+The Department of Energy (DOE) continuously enacts rules targeted on reducing energy consumption and pollution in the United States.
+With the latest 2023 HVAC regulatory changes now in effect, you might wonder how these changes impact new air conditioning systems, energy efficiency and the need to replace your home’s AC system.
+Here are the answers to many of the frequently asked questions on this topic.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new regulations, which took effect on January1, 2023, impact new air conditioning systems and heat pumps.
-These updates are supposed to standardize and optimize energy efficiency, generate more environmentally friendly options and establish new standards for refrigerants and testing methods.
+The new rules, which took effect on January1, 2023, cover new AC units and heat pumps.
+These modifications are designed to standardize and optimize energy efficiency, generate more environmentally friendly options and set new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps receive a seasonal energy efficiency ratio (SEER) indicating the level of cooling output in British thermal units or BTUs over a typical cooling season divided by the energy consumed.
-The higher the SEER rating, the more energy efficient the model is, as it can remove the same quantity of heat using less energy.
-This rating method has been an industry standard since the 1970s, allowing consumers to easily compare different AC units and choose ones that meet their energy efficiency requirements.
+All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) specifying the level of cooling output over a typical cooling season (in British thermal units or BTUs) divided by the energy consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the system is, as it can remove the same level of heat using a lesser amount of energy.
+This rating method has been an industry standard since the 1970s, enabling consumers to easily evaluate different AC units and choose ones that meet their energy efficiency desires.

-Many air conditioning units also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not factor in seasonal changes and instead measures the unit’s efficiency during peak performance.
-EER is used for calculating an air conditioning system's operation during the hottest days of the year.
+Quite a few air conditioning units also earn an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not account for seasonal changes and instead evaluates the unit’s efficiency during peak operation.
+EER is used for calculating an air conditioner’s performance during the hottest days of the year.

-Heat pump heating efficiency is tested using the heating seasonal performance factor (HSPF).
+Heat pump heating efficiency is measured using the heating seasonal performance factor (HSPF).
 This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of energy consumed.
-A lot like SEER and EER, a higher HSPF rating signifies greater energy efficiency.
-HSPF has been a traditional heating efficiency calculation since the late 1980s.
+Similar to SEER and EER, a higher HSPF rating signifies better energy efficiency.
+HSPF has been a common heating efficiency measurement since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the most recent ways to measure air conditioner and heat pump efficiency.
-These brand-new standards give homeowners a more accurate understanding of their energy use when they install a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the most recent ways to evaluate AC and heat pump efficiency.
+These brand-new standards give homeowners a more reliable idea of their energy use when they purchase a particular AC unit or heat pump.

 SEER2-compliant models also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previous refrigerants.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for fixing older units, but they won’t be allowed in new Air conditioning systems.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new cooling systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system evaluation criteria mean SEER2, EER2 and HSPF2 are more exact.
-They involve testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t take into consideration.
+The changes in HVAC system testing specifications mean SEER2, EER2 and HSPF2 are more exact.
+They include testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to look is the yellow EnergyGuide label stuck to the side of your air conditioning unit or heat pump.
-You can also check for your unit’s make and model on the DOE’s Energy Compliance Certification Database.
+The first place to check out is the yellow EnergyGuide label attached to the side of your air conditioning unit or heat pump.
+You can also look for your unit’s make and model on the DOE’s Energy Compliance Certification Database.

-Systems installed earlier than 2023 will show a SEER rating.
-Those made in 2022 or sooner but installed after January 1, 2023, will also have a SEER rating.
-All models manufactured and installed in 2023 or later will have a SEER2 rating.
+Models installed prior to 2023 will have a SEER rating.
+Those made in 2022 or before but installed after January 1, 2023, will also have a SEER rating.
+All units manufactured and installed in 2023 or later will come with a SEER2 rating.

-Note that AC models manufactured before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 onward.
-If an HVAC company breaks these rules and the DOE disciplines them, they must replace the non-compliant AC unit without billing the homeowner.
+Note that air conditioning systems manufactured before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 onward.
+If a heating and cooling professional violates these guidelines and the DOE punishes them, they must replace the non-compliant AC unit free of charge to the homeowner.

 Do I Need to Replace My Existing HVAC System?

 No, the switch to SEER2, EER2 and HSPF2 only affects newly constructed and installed HVAC units.
-There is not a legal necessity to replace your existing air conditioner.
-But, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electricity bills and provide you with more advanced features, including smart thermostats and zoning.
+There is not a legal necessity to replace your current AC unit.
+Having said that, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electric bills and provide you with more advanced features, including smart thermostats and zoning.

-Regardless if you determine now is the time to replace your current AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating & Air Conditioning can help.
-We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant air conditioning or heat pump.
+Whether you conclude now is the time to replace your home’s AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating & Air Conditioning can help.
+We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant air conditioner or heat pump.
 We also perform reputable air conditioning maintenance and repairs if you’re not quite ready to replace your system.

-When you choose Service Experts Heating & Air Conditioning, you’re partnering with an HVAC company that understands your needs.
-We are devoted to your comfort, environmental sustainability and total satisfaction.
+When you choose Service Experts Heating & Air Conditioning, you’re partnering with a cooling and heating company that understands your needs.
+We are committed to your comfort, environmental sustainability and complete satisfaction.

-Ready to switch to a SEER2-compliant AC?
+Ready to switch to a SEER2-compliant cooling system?
 Still have questions?
-Call Service Experts Heating & Air Conditioning at 303-647-5853 today, and we’ll help you each step of the way!
+Call Service Experts Heating & Air Conditioning at 954-736-4314 today, and we’ll help you every step of the way!